thekevinscott/ml-classifier/README.md

 ML Classifier is a machine learning engine for quickly training image classification models in your browser.
 Models can be saved with a single command, and the resulting models reused to make image classification predictions.

+This package is intended as a companion for [`ml-classifier-ui`](https://github.com/thekevinscott/ml-classifier-ui), which provides a web frontend in React for uploading data and seeing results.

 ## Getting Started

 ### Installation